PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ## Agenda 1pm - 4pm

+### PVSA Ceremony 1pm-1:15pm

-**PVSA Ceremony:** Congratulations to 68 PVSA recipients OCC helped certify in 2023!
+Congratulations to 71 PVSA recipients OCC helped certify in 2023!
 Hosted by the certification volunteers: **Xinmei Li** and **Jing Liu**

-### 1st Round of Breakout Sessions
+### Group or Breakout Sessions 1:15pm-2:45pm

 To join as one of the hosts, please contact 西北兆 on WeChat or send an email to info@pdxchinese.org.